SAP-samples/teched2023-XP286v/README.md

 For the following session all you need is access to draw.io (we will be usind the Web client) and the information and files in this repository.
 Please note: The files provided for this exercise are meant for use as part of the exercises only.
 They aim to give you a good understanding of the iconography for the SAP Business Technology Platform that we are working on right now.

+## Solution Diagrams for the Business Technology Platform at SAP

+For the following session all you need is access to draw.io (we will be usind the Web client) and the information and files in this repository.
+Please note: The files provided for this exercise are meant for use as part of the exercises only.
+They aim to give you a good understanding of the iconography for the SAP Business Technology Platform that we are working on right now.

+## Exercise Process Flow

+For the following session all you need is access to draw.io (we will be usind the Web client) and the information and files in this repository.
+Please note: The files provided for this exercise are meant for use as part of the exercises only.
+They aim to give you a good understanding of the iconography for the SAP Business Technology Platform that we are working on right now.

 ## Exercises

 Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.